ABX Q4 2025 Earnings Call Summary | Stock Taper

 2. Strategic Updates and Business Highlights

-• Market Position: ABX has established itself as a leader in mortality-driven assets, which are uncorrelated to macroeconomic factors.
+• Market Leadership: ABX has established itself as a leader in the mortality-driven asset space, with a focus on life insurance policies that are uncorrelated to macroeconomic factors.

 3. Forward Guidance and Outlook